 Tomcat works well on Azul Platform Prime and especially instances with heap sizes of dozens or more GBytes benefit from Azul Platform Prime's pauseless Garbage Collection implementation.

-There is just one detail you should be aware of when using Azul Zulu Prime JVM: It allocates the complete Java heap as defined by -Xmx on the command line on process start and it ignores the -Xms parameter.
+There is just one detail you should be aware of when using older Azul Platform Prime versions, those before 21.07: On those old versions, it allocates the complete Java heap as defined by -Xmx on the command line on process start and it ignores the -Xms parameter.
+With 21.07 and newer versions, the heap is allocated elastically on demand within the user-defined -Xms and -Xmx range.
+See Heap-Size Settings for details.

 In the following example configuration the Tomcat java process is set to 32 GB heap size.
 You'll notice another heap size setting in JAVA_OPTS which is the one the small Tomcat helper process will use on shutdown.
 I added this to avoid uncertainty about the default heap size as that can differ depending on the system environment.